lennon7c7/matomo/README.md

 ## More information

-What makes Matomo unique from the competition:
+What makes unique from the competition:

-  * You own your web analytics data: since Matomo is installed on your server, the data is stored in your own database and you can get all the statistics using the powerful Matomo Analytics API.
+  * You own your web analytics data: since is installed on your server, the data is stored in your own database and you can get all the statistics using the powerful Analytics API.

-  * Matomo is a Free Software which can easily be configured to respect your visitors' privacy.
+  * is a Free Software which can easily be configured to respect your visitors' privacy.

   * Modern, easy to use User Interface: you can fully customize your dashboard, drag and drop widgets and more.

-  * Matomo features are built inside plugins: you can add new features and remove the ones you don’t need.
+  * features are built inside plugins: you can add new features and remove the ones you don’t need.
     You can build your own web analytics plugins or hire a consultant to have your custom feature built-in Matomo.

   * A vibrant international Open community of more than 200,000 active users (tracking even more websites!)